-Silvia is a final year journalism student from Italy.
-Last year she had the opportunity to study abroad at Ryerson University in Toronto, Canada.
+Silvia is a journalism graduate from Italy.
+As part of her studies, she had the opportunity to study abroad at Ryerson University in Toronto, Canada.

 Why did you decide to apply to City?